SimonMaracine/brick-breaker/engine/README.md

 I needed to use `RenderDoc` a few times do better understand what was happening with the graphics code.

-The entire rendering of a single frame:
+The entire rendering of a single frame looks like this:

 ![shadow map](/gallery/renderdoc/1.png)
 ![platform rendered](/gallery/renderdoc/2.png)